Paul Lennon: Premier of Tasmania

 In February 2004 Bacon was diagnosed with lung cancer and stood down as Premier to begin treatment.
 Lennon was Acting Premier until 21 March, when Bacon resigned and Lennon was sworn in as Tasmania's 42nd Premier.
 He was also Treasurer until 2006 when he was succeeded by Michael Aird.

 For years Lennon and Bacon were close friends as well as colleagues.
 Lennon was emotional as he formally assumed the premiership, with Bacon looking on.
 "It's hard to describe how you feel when someone who has been that close to you also happens to be your boss", Lennon subsequently told an interviewer: "It was a very tough time.
 A very tough time indeed."

 Lennon is known as an active proponent of Tasmania's forestry industry, which is a partnership between its investors, managers, and workers.
-This attitude has made him very unpopular with the Greens, numerous conservation groups and others on the left.
+This attitude made him very unpopular with the Greens, numerous conservation groups and others on the left.
 He represents a long tradition of conservative, pro-business Labor leadership in Tasmania, as represented in the 1970s by Eric Reece and in the 1980s by Harry Holgate.
 Both Lennon's Labor government and the State Opposition were much censured for their close ties with the logging company Gunns Limited, not least over the drafting of new legislation.

 In January 2006, Lennon faced criticism in the media over allegations of impropriety when it was revealed that he had received an upgrade from a A$200 per night room in the Crown Casino to a six-star suite worth up to A$4000 per night, complete with a private butler.
 The Crown Casino is owned by the Packer family's Publishing and Broadcasting Limited, which also owns a 50% stake in Betfair, the company to which Lennon's government days later awarded a A$700 million internet gaming licence.

-In the 2006 state election Lennon successfully led the Labor party to a majority government.
+At the 2006 state election, Lennon successfully led the Labor Party to a majority government.
 This happened in defiance of many pre-election media analyses, which predicted that the ALP would either lose office outright or be forced into a coalition.